 Apple variety descriptions

 Many of these varieties have not fruited for us yet.
-For the descriptions of those that have not I have refered to the following sources.
+For the descriptions of those that have not I have referred to the following sources.

 - Bernwode Plants